Dialogram/dialo_back_doc/source/index.html.md

 NONE

 <aside class="success">
-Remember — a happy user is an authenticated user by token!
+Remember — a happy user is a confirmed account by email and authenticated by token!
 </aside>